FedericoSaitta/Chess_Engine/README.md

 ## Board Evaluation:
 - Interpolates between PESTO boards based on the opponent's material (fewer pieces means closer to the endgame).
-  This results in knights being worth more on central squares and rooks gaining in value closer to the endgame
+  This results in knights being worth more on central squares and rooks gaining in value closer to the endgame.
 - If very few pieces are left, and one side is clearly winning, checkmate is encouraged by giving bonuses for forcing the opponent into a corner.